maliMirkec/personal-website/site/services/index.md

 ## Shopify

 Shopify is one of the most popular e-commerce platforms, known for its flexibility, especially among non-developers.
-However, developers are often called in to assist when projects become more complex.
+However, developers are often called to assist when projects become more complex.
 I have worked on several Shopify projects, including [Little Bundle](/portfolio/little-bundle/) and [Spartan Precision Equipment](/portfolio/javelin-bipod/), where I helped clients optimize their stores and develop new features.

 ## WordPress